 Hair dyes is been used for centuries to color hair.
-But while applying the dye our skin around hairline often gets exposed to it.
-And it becomes quite difficult to remove the hair dye from skin.
+But while applying the dye our skin around the hairline often gets exposed to it.
+And it becomes quite difficult to remove the hair dye from the skin.

 As hair dye contains different chemicals so, it is not good for our skin.
-And using harsh cleaners and alcohol to remove the hair dye from skin can cause damage to our skin.
+And using harsh cleaners and alcohol to remove the hair dye from the skin can cause damage to our skin.

 In this article, we will share with you some tips to remove hair dye from the skin without rubbing alcohol.